 For more information on these dolls please press the button:

 In the second half of 1966 until 1968 SL Skipper dolls were manufactured with a pink skin tone also.
-Unlike the tan skin SL Skippers, they do have blush.
-Dolls with this skin tone usually have discolored or yellowed lips and skin.
+These dolls are rare.

 Also in 1970, the "Reissue" Skipper #0950 - with the same features (with a small exception) as the SL Skipper and "pink skin" sold until 1968 - appeared on the market.